-Humana works with you and your doctor to make sure you get the medications you need.
-The Drug Guide includes the drugs covered by the Humana Gold Plus Integrated Plan.
+Humana works with you and your doctor to make sure you get the medicine you need.
+The Prescription Drug Guide includes information about the medicine Humana Gold Plus Integrated plan covers.

-You will sometimes have to pay for your prescriptions.
-There are also limits to your drug benefits.
+You sometimes have to pay for your prescriptions.
+Some prescription drugs have limits.

-For certain prescription drugs, special rules limit how and when the plan covers them.
-In general, our rules encourage you to get a drug that works for your medical condition and is safe and effective.
-When a safe, lower cost drug will work just as well as a high cost drug, the plan expects your provider to use the lower cost drug.
+For certain prescription drugs, special rules limit how and when we cover them.
+In general, our rules encourage you to get a drug that is safe and effective and that works for your medical condition.
+When a safe, lower-cost drug will work just as well as a high-cost drug, the plan expects your provider to use the lower-cost drug.

 For some drugs, you or your doctor must get approval from Humana Gold Plus Integrated, before you fill your prescription.
-If you don’t get approval, Humana Gold Plus Integrated plan may not cover the drug.
+This approval is called prior authorization.
+If you do not get approval, Humana Gold Plus Integrated plan may not cover the cost of the drug.

-A coverage decision is an initial decision we make about your benefits and coverage or about the amount we will pay for your drugs.
-We are making a coverage decision whenever we decide what is covered for you and how much we pay.
+A coverage determination (sometimes called "coverage decision") is an initial decision we make about your benefits and coverage, or about how much we will pay for your healthcare services, items, or medicine.
+We make a coverage decision each time we decide what is covered for you and how much we pay.

 Fax number: 1-877-486-2621

 P.O.
 Box 33008